eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 👉 Will students learn content and gain knowledge essential for success in academia or their careers?<br>

--   Are modifications needed in our course or teaching strategies?<br>
+- &nbsp;&nbsp;Are modifications needed in our course or teaching strategies?<br>

--   What additional techniques, resources, or materials could enhance learning effectiveness?<br>
+- &nbsp;&nbsp;What additional techniques, resources, or materials could enhance learning effectiveness?<br>

--   Are the PowerPoint presentations and other learning resources appropriate, sufficient, and compliant?<br>
+- &nbsp;&nbsp;Are the PowerPoint presentations and other learning resources appropriate, sufficient, and compliant?<br>

--   Are the established answer keys and grading schemes appropriate?<br>
+- &nbsp;&nbsp;Are the established answer keys and grading schemes appropriate?<br>

 </font>
 <br>